Will Perry

 • Trucks: instructed on a confidential basis for claimants in the Trucks damages litigation.

-• Imprivata/Isosec merger: acted for Imprivata on various aspects of the CMA’s Phase 1 inquiry into an anticipated merger in the digital identity and access management sector.
+• Imprivata/Isosec merger: acting for Imprivata during the CMA’s Phase 1 inquiry into an anticipated merger in the digital identity and access management sector.

 • Public interest mergers: advised DCMS on reforms to the media mergers regime and the regime’s interaction with the National Security and Investment Act 2021.